Introduction to Docker rm

 Explanation:

-- In the above snapshot, we recreate the linked containers and checked that link using the ‘inspect’ command.
-After that, we removed the link using the ‘-l’ flag, and we can that there is no link available now; however, containers created earlier are still running.
+- In the above snapshot, we recreated the linked containers and checked that link using the ‘inspect’ command.
+After that, we removed the link using the ‘-l’ flag, and we can see no link available now; however, containers created earlier are still running.

 Example #3